 Artisan jams (and other products) are frequently more expensive, but you don’t need very much of them to get full flavor, and that in itself can mean less sugar.

 You pretty much have to know which brand is beet or cane and then buy by the brand name.
 I used to use beet sugar because the Crystal brand is a beet sugar that is grown in Minnesota and I tried to stay as local as possible.
-When it was brought to my attention that all beet sugar is a GMO product, I switched to pure cane organic sugar.
-Labeling law doesn’t require a cane or beet designation.
-C & H is the only mass-market producer to do so; other refiners decline.

-Beet sugar is processed differently.
+Beet brown sugar is processed differently.
 The molasses is stripped off of the sugar granules because beet molasses is not fit for human consumption.
 Cane molasses is then added back in to the beet sugar by coating (or painting, as it is called) the beet granules with the molasses.
 Because the molasses is not an inherent part of the sugar, it can sometimes by rubbed right off.

 It is true that 99.95 percent of both beet sugar and cane sugar is sucrose.
 The remaining .05 percent is made up of trace minerals and proteins, which can have an effect.
 Remember that beets are a root, growing below ground and cane is a grass that grows above ground.
 This variation might mean something in the mineral make up of the soil in which they grow.

-Refined Sugar by Other Names:
+Sugar by Other Names

-The following quote is from Vimlan VanDien, a nutritionist at the respected Bastyr University, in Seattle, Washington: “One hundred grams of dried cane juice is pretty much the same thing as 100 grams of other sweeteners, no matter what you call it.
-When people call these sugars something other than sugar, it’s deceptive in a way—if the market is uninformed.
+When people call these sugars something other than sugar, it’s deceptive in a way.
+If the market is uninformed.
 Because dehydrated cane juice is sugar.
 It simply sounds like a whole food.
 But it’s not whole food.
 If you wanted the whole food, you’d go out in the field and eat the sugar cane, and get all the fiber and nutrients it has.”

 Honey: A mix of sugars.
 Usually about 30-40% glucose, 40-60% fructose.
 Honey does contain some nutrients, but not many.
 It’s very high in calories.
 Honey may sometimes be “stretched” with additives, and some imported honeys are reportedly “contaminated.”
 It’s best to buy local honey.